-Not decided which type of web hosting you need?
+Not decided which type of website hosting you need?
 Hostwinds does its best to help by offering you every possible option: shared, business, vBulletin, reseller, VPS, dedicated, budget Linux, premium Linux, Windows and more.

 Although 'web application hosting' is listed on the website, there's no managed WordPress or e-commerce plan, just a link to the standard hosting accounts.
-The company doesn't advertise a website builder, either, but there is one included.

 Creating a site

 The customer portal is clean and straightforward.
 There are no banner ads, no marketing at all, just a tabbed interface which gives you easy access to all your features: Services, Domains, Billing, Support, Tickets and more.

 The portal has no direct site management tools, but there is a Login button which takes you to a regular cPanel installation.
 If you've used cPanel before you'll find your way around immediately.
 If you're a beginner it'll take longer, but you can learn things bit by bit.
 The File Manager and FTP Accounts are two of the icons at the very top of the page, for instance – you can use both of these to upload a site you've already made.